TRENDMizzou/TREND-manual/doc/install.md

 #### Mac OS X 10.7.5 and later

-* Unzip the `TREND-OSX-Lion-version.tar.gz` by double clicking the file displayed in the OS X GUI.
-Alternatively, run the command `tar -xzvf TREND-OSX.tar.gz` within a terminal shell.
+* Unzip the `TREND-OSX-Lion-0.7.8.3.tar.gz` by double clicking the file displayed in the OS X GUI.
+Alternatively, run the command `tar -xzvf TREND-OSX-Lion-0.7.8.3.tar.gz` within a terminal shell.
-* Open a terminal shell and `cd` to the unzipped folder named `TREND-version-OSX`, enter the command `./install.script` to create a `TREND-GUI` folder on the desktop, which contains `trendmaingui.app`, `trendplotgui.app`, and `trendreconstructgui.app`.
+* Open a terminal shell and `cd` to the unzipped folder named `TREND-0.7.8.3-OSX`, enter the command `./install.script` to create a `TREND-GUI` folder on the desktop, which contains `trendmaingui.app`, `trendplotgui.app`, and `trendreconstructgui.app`.
   The installation scripts can only be executed within the terminal shell.